Sean Payton triumphs in return to New Orleans as the Broncos dominate the Saints, 33-10

 Bo Nix passed for 164 yards and ran for 75 yards for Denver (4-3), which dominated statistically.
 The Broncos outgained New Orleans 389 yards to 271 while sending the Saints (2-5) to their fifth straight defeat.

+“It was awesome.
+The Saints mean a lot to him.
+He was there for a while and had amazing success,” Nix said, alluding to Payton’s franchise-high 152 regular-season victories with the Saints from 2006 to 2021, and his Super Bowl-winning season in 2009.
+“I’m happy for him.”

-Payton coached the Saints from 2006-21, leading them to their only Super Bowl triumph after the 2009 season.
-His New Orleans teams had just two losses at home by 20 points or more, something the Saints have already done twice this year.
+Payton’s New Orleans teams had just two losses at home by 20 points or more, something the Saints have done twice in the past five days.

-“It was hard coming here because there were so many of those memories.
-I tried to downplay it best I could but it’s about the players.
-And they played their tail off,” Payton said.
-“And I felt bad, New Orleans is nicked up, got a lot of injuries.”
+“It’s been disappointing,” Allen said.
+“Injuries play a part of it but we’ve got to find a way to play better.

+“We’re making mistakes we shouldn’t be making,” Allen added.
+“Us as coaches and players alike, we’ve got to figure it out.”

 With Saints quarterback Derek Carr (oblique) missing his second straight game, there were rookies under center for both teams.